ngoc-dao/PinkMan-Platformer-Unity-Game/README.md

 How to Play:
  - Extract all files after you download.
  - Use esc key in-game to exit application.
- - Wasd and arrow keys to move.
+ - WASD and arrow keys to move.
- - Space to jump.
+ - SPACE to jump.
- - Hold s or down arrow to fall through platforms.
+ - Hold S or down arrow to fall through platforms.

 To see the source code, go to Contents -> Assets -> Scripts.